Peter Hickman

-Peter John Hickman (born 8 April 1987 in Burton-upon-Trent) is an English professional motorcycle racer and business owner for preparation of racing machines.
+Peter John Hickman (born 8 April 1987) is an English professional motorcycle racer and business owner for preparation of racing machines.

-For 2021, he competed in the British Superbike Championship class aboard a BMW M1000RR, initially with superbike teammate Xavi Forés for new team FHO Racing, formed from some elements of Hickman's old team Smiths Racing, which closed at the end of the 2020 season.
-He continued with the same team during 2022.
+For 2021, Hickman competed in the British Superbike Championship class aboard a BMW M1000RR, initially with superbike teammate Xavi Forés for new team FHO Racing, formed from some elements of Hickman's old team Smiths Racing, which closed at the end of the 2020 season.
+He continued with the same team during 2022, and again into 2023 with a teammate, Josh Brookes.

 Hickman started TT racing in 2014.
-He won two in 2018, three in 2019, followed by four in 2022, following the resumption of TT racing after two years of no Isle of Man TT events during COVID-19 travel restrictions.
+He won two in 2018, three in 2019, followed by four in 2022 and 2023, following the resumption of TT racing after two years of no Isle of Man TT events during COVID-19 travel restrictions.
 The tally of four wins in one week of racing has only been achieved by two other riders, Phillip McCallen and Michael Dunlop, and Ian Hutchinson who scored five in 2010.
+Hickman has 14 TT victories in total, which puts him in 6th on the all-time winners list.

+Hickman currently holds the all-time lap record at the Isle of Man TT Mountain Course, set in 2023 during the Superstock TT race 2, with an average of 136.358 mph over the 37.73 mi (60.72 km) long race circuit.

 Racing background

 Short circuit

 Hickman took his first BSB race win at Cadwell Park in 2014.
 After starting the season without a ride he rode for Tsingtao WK Kawasaki for a single round before joining the RAF Reserves Honda team for the rest of the season at Knockhill.

-During 2020, he competed in British Superbikes aboard a BMW S1000RR for Smiths Racing with team-mate Alex Olsen.

-Hickman finished 2019 British Superbike Championship season in sixth place, the 2020 season in 14th and 2021 in fifth place.
+Hickman took a career best championship position of 4th in 2017.
+He finished the 2019 British Superbike Championship season in sixth place, the 2020 season in 14th, 2021 in fifth place, 2022 in ninth, and 2023 in 12th.

+In 2022, Hickman was announced as a wild card for the Donington Park World Superbike event, riding his usual British Superbike BMW M1000RR, with suitable alterations including a World Superbike specification CPU.
+He later replaced Michael van der Mark at the factory BMW team for the Autodrom Most round, taking his first points with a 14th-place result in race 2.